-Entertaining as well as practical, this is the book for would-be golfers and struggling golfers alike, by a former Ryder Cup player who is now the 'voice of golf'.
+Entertaining as well as practical, this is the audiobook for would-be golfers and struggling golfers alike, read by Peter Alliss - the 'voice of golf'.

 GOLF - THE CURE FOR A GRUMPY OLD MAN is aimed at regular golfers whose skills have deteriorated and would-be golfers who need the guidance as to which path to follow.
-Alliss's humorous but always helpful book will confirm the great game as a really accessible and hugely enjoyable pastime to pursue for both men and women.
+Alliss is humorous but always helpful and confirms the great game as a really accessible and hugely enjoyable pastime to pursue for both men and women.

 Peter Alliss was born in 1931, the son of Percy Alliss, one of Britain's leading professional golfers in the 1920s and 30s.
 Peter himself turned professional in 1947, at the age of sixteen.
 During his pro career Peter won three British PGA championships, played in eight Ryder Cup teams, and ten teams representing England in the World Cup.
 He won 23 major tournaments in all.